-- □ The Department shall maintain a register/list of responses to the advertisement. - □ The response list must contain the following information: - Bid number. - Name of the bidder to who documents were issued to that responds. - Name of the person/company who collected the bid on behalf of the bidder. - Name of the person/company on whose behalf the document is collected, the phone number, the fax number and contact person of the prospective bidder. - The date and time the document was collected. - The date the document was posted. - The receipt number if documents were sold to prospective bidders. - Particulars as mentioned above, where applicable, must also be indicated where documents are requested by phone.
+- □ The Department shall maintain a register/list of responses to the advertisement. - □ The response list must contain the following information: - Bid number. - Name of the bidder to who documents were issued to. - Name of the person/company who collected the bid on behalf of the bidder. - Name of the person/company on whose behalf the document is collected, the phone number, the fax number and contact person of the prospective bidder. - The date and time the document was collected. - The date the document was posted. - The receipt number if documents were sold to prospective bidders. - Particulars as mentioned above, where applicable, must also be indicated where documents are requested by phone. - 9.1 Bidders should take note that if bidding documents are posted, it is not the responsibility of the Department to ensure that the bidder receives the document on time in order to prepare a response.
+Bidders are responsible to arrange courier services if they so wish and they must pay for it. - 9.2 Bidders should also note that if the courier deliver bid documents to the department it is at the bidders own risk if it is not delivered before11H00 on the closing date.
+The same applies if the documents are posted to the department.